mikesjun/Immersive-Maze-Project/README.md

 **Note:** _This project took approximately 12 hours (off and on) to complete and is my submission as part of the *"VRND"* or Virtual Reality Nanodegree.
 I will be using this for these video tutorials._
 **Thoughts** This is one of my favorite projects.
 Most challenging was triggering the Door class to unlock when the artifact was collected.
 I like the fact that this project gets pretty into C# and Unity dev.

+### Optional [TO DO]:

+* Non-diegetic HUD UI for holding timer/points
+ * Simple player timer rendered to World Space
+ * Simple coin counter rendered in a UI
+* Add focus state to Sign Post for better VRUX

 ## Getting Started